Hutchinson takes over governors group as virus resurges - News Break

 Hutchinson takes over governors group as virus resurges

-LITTLE ROCK, Ark. — (AP) — Arkansas Gov. Asa Hutchinson, a Republican whose state is struggling with a resurgence in coronavirus cases and lagging vaccinations, called combatting vaccine resistance a priority as he took over as head of the National Governors Association.
+LITTLE ROCK, Ark.
+(AP) — Arkansas Gov. Asa Hutchinson, a Republican whose state is in coronavirus cases and lagging vaccinations, called combatting vaccine resistance a priority as he took over as head of the National Governors Association.

 “We have much work to do to overcome vaccine hesitancy, but we can do it together,” he said at the group’s summer meeting, which was held virtually for the second year in a row because of the pandemic.

-Hutchinson is taking the reins from New York Democratic Gov. Andrew Cuomo, who is leaving the chairmanship at a time he's facing multiple probes.
-They include allegations of sexual misconduct and harassment, whether he unethically used state resources for a $5 million deal for his COVID-19 memoir, and his administration's manipulation of data about COVID-19 outbreaks among nursing home residents.
+Hutchinson is taking the reins from New York Democratic Gov. Andrew Cuomo, who is leaving the chairmanship at a time he’s facing multiple probes.
+They include allegations of , whether he unethically used state resources for a , and his administration’s manipulation of data about COVID-19 outbreaks among nursing home residents.

 Cuomo said the pandemic highlighted the importance of governors, as the federal government left it largely up to states to set up massive testing regimes and purchase scores of masks, ventilators and others supplies.
 He commended Maryland Republican Gov. Larry Hogan, a former NGA chairman, for speaking “truth to his own party even when it was hard.”
 Hogan had said former President Donald Trump left his state vulnerable amid the pandemic.